emacsmirror/emacsshot/README.md

 # Usage<a id="sec-2"></a>

-M-x emacsshot-snap-frame creates file '~/emacsshot.png' which is a snapshot of the current Emacs-frame.
+`M-x emacsshot-snap-frame` creates file '~/emacsshot.png' which is a snapshot of the current Emacs-frame.

-M-x emacsshot-snap-window creates file '~/emacsshot.png' which is a snapshot of the current Emacs-window.
+`M-x emacsshot-snap-window` creates file '~/emacsshot.png' which is a snapshot of the current Emacs-window.

-The filename is configurable.
-Hint: M-x customize-group emacsshot.
+The filenames are configurable.
+Hint: `M-x customize-group emacsshot`.

 It might be a good idea to set function emacsshot-snap-frame to a key in order to avoid images which contain the string "M-x